 But there is good news!
 You have more power than you think.
 You can sit up, take notice of the things you can change, and choose to let go of what you can’t change.

 According to the couples therapist, this is a very common interaction or “marriage dance” between married couples.
 So how do you stop the dance and reconnect with your husband?
-You could leave your marriage, ignore the relationship problems, or try different ways to overcome your feelings of emotional disconnection in your marriage.

-Get an objective perspective on your marriage
+1. Seek an objective perspective

 The couple who participated in the live marriage counseling session didn’t even realize they were doing this common relationship dance.
 They didn’t know anything about pursuing and being pursued – they just thought they had different opinions about how a marriage should be.
 It wasn’t until the couples therapist pointed out this dance that they realized what was happening.
 That’s the beauty of marriage counseling: it can give you an objective, healthy look at your relationship.
 A counselor can put words to your feelings and give you tools to rebuild your life together.